First-Year Seminar

 FYS 136 The Art of Gossip (4 Credits)

 “No gossip, no interiority,” writes novelist Cynthia Ozick, who provocatively reminds us of word-of-mouth’s close relationship to storytelling itself.
 We know that gossip can be toxic, immature, and dangerous—but can it have other, more complex purposes and effects?
 In this course, we’ll examine inside jokes, open secrets, call outs, and speculation in literature, art, music, film, and popular culture.
 From novels about manners and the sustaining (or, tearing down) of communities to chatty, genre-defying poetry and films, documentaries, and song lyrics, we’ll engage in a wide-ranging meditation on gossip as an art, a weapon, and an imaginative inter-relational tool.
-Enrollment limited to 16 first years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI {L}

 Alternate Years